-Woman sentenced to 11 years in prison for stealing K98m from deceased’s estates
+Woman sentenced to nine years in prison for stealing K98m from deceased’s estates

 In court it was heard that the money was stolen from the account.
 In one instance, K12 million belonging to a beneficiary went missing two weeks after the money was deposited into the account.

-Principal resident Magistrate court Paul Chiotcha on Friday sentenced Mwenitete to 11 years in prison for theft by public servant and two years in prison for making fake documents.
+Principal resident Magistrate court Paul Chiotcha on Friday sentenced Mwenitete to nine years in prison for theft by public servant and two years in prison for making fake documents.

 Chiotcha noted that the crimes the woman committed have far reaching consequences to beneficiaries and Mwenitete planned to commit the crimes and they were also meticulously executed.